DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - ##### 🔑E. Create an SCP in Organizations to <mark>deny password creation for IAM users</mark>.

-#### 🎈Question #270
+#### 🎈?Question #270

 A company uses AWS Organizations to manage hundreds of AWS accounts.
 The company has a team that is responsible for AWS Identity and Access Management (IAM).

-The IAM team wants to implement AWS IAM Identity Center (AWS Single Sign-On).
-The IAM team must have only the minimum needed permissions to manage IAM Identity Center.
+The IAM team **wants to implement AWS IAM Identity Center** (AWS Single Sign-On).
+The IAM team must **have only the minimum needed permissions to manage IAM Identity Center**.
 The IAM team must not be able to gain unneeded access to the Organizations management account.
-The IAM team must be able to provision new IAM Identity Center permission sets and assignments for existing and new member accounts.
+The IAM team must **be able to provision new IAM Identity Center permission sets and assignments for existing and new member accounts.**

 Which combination of steps will meet these requirements?
 (Choose three.)

 - 🔑A. Create a new AWS account for the IAM team.
 In the new account, enable IAM Identity Center.
 In the Organizations management account, register the new account as a delegated administrator for IAM Identity Center.

 - ##### 🔑B. Create a new AWS account for the IAM team.
 In the Organizations <mark>management account</mark>, <mark>enable IAM Identity Center</mark>.
 In the Organizations management account, register the new account as a delegated administrator for IAM Identity Center.

 - 🔑C. In IAM Identity Center, create users and a group for the IAM team.
 Add the users to the group.
 Create a new permission set.
 Attach the AWSSSODirectoryAdministrator managed IAM policy to the group.

 - ##### 🔑D. In IAM Identity Center, create users and a group for the IAM team.
 Add the users to the group.
 Create a new permission set.
-Attach the AWSSSOMemberAccountAdministrator managed IAM policy to the group.
+Attach the <mark>AWSSSOMemberAccountAdministrator managed IAM policy</mark> to the group.

 - 🔑E. Assign the permission set to the Organizations management account.
 Allow the IAM team group to use the permission set.